-Since my initial blog on climate change risk, much has happen in the world in terms of both physical risks and transitional risks.
+Since our initial blog on climate change risk, much has happen in the world in terms of both physical risks and transitional risks.

 As a result, the World Economic Forum’s Global Risk Report 2020 has signalled that climate risk change makes up all of the top five risks (in terms of likelihood).